kedar-bhumkar/PAPA-frontend/replit.md

-# PAPA - Events Showcase Application
+# PAPA - Events & Calendar Showcase Application

 ## Overview
-A visually stunning React application that displays events from a Supabase database in a beautiful carousel interface.
+A visually stunning React application that displays both events and calendar items from a Supabase database in a beautiful carousel interface.
 The app features smooth animations, dark/light theme support, and a clean, modern design with an eye-catching gradient title.
+Users can view upcoming events and calendar appointments with formatted CST times and clickable links.

 ## Project Architecture